How to Fix Drain pump error on Miele G4998SCViSF

 Step 6

 Restore power and run the dishwasher’s dedicated Drain program to verify the repair.
-The pump should evacuate all standing water from the sump within 90 seconds; if water remains or the error code returns, recheck the harness connection and confirm the replacement pump part number matches the original.
+The pump should evacuate all standing water from the sump within 90 seconds; if water remains or the error code returns, recheck the harness connection and confirm that the replacement pump part number matches the original.
 Listen for a steady hum during draining — grinding or silence indicates the impeller is still obstructed or the pump was not seated correctly.

 Where to Buy Replacement Parts

-Find genuine OEM and aftermarket replacement parts for your Miele G4998SCViSF on Amazon:
+You can find genuine OEM and aftermarket replacement parts for your Miele G4998SCViSF on Amazon:

 When to Call a Professional

-If the issue persists after completing all steps above, the problem may involve the sealed refrigerant system, a failed main control board, or wiring that requires specialized diagnostic equipment.
-Contact a licensed appliance technician — attempting sealed-system repairs without EPA 608 certification is illegal and unsafe.
+If the issue persists after following all the steps above, the problem may involve a failed main control board, a seized circulation or drain pump, or wiring that requires specialized diagnostic equipment.
+In these cases, it’s time to contact a licensed appliance technician — and remember to shut off the water supply valve before any work that opens the fill or drain circuit.

 How Much Does This Repair Cost?